richard512/python-Excel-Automation/xlsx2csv/readme.md

 ## What it does

-Converts an xlsx file (plus some custom edits) into a csv file, and adds the results to a csv file
+Converts an xlsx file (plus some custom edits) into a csv file, and appends the results to a csv file

 ## Example usage